MorganJBradford/pizza-parlor/README.md

 Test-4 "it will adjust the value of Pizza.cost according to the amount of toppings added to the pizza" Expect(customerPizza(this.size: "personal"; this.currentId: 5;).toEqual(Pizza {toppings: {…}, size: "personal", price: 8.99, currentId: 5}))

+Test-5: "it will locate a Pizza.topping via the id associated with the topping" Expect(customerPizza.findTopping(2)).toEqual(Topping {topping: "mushrooms", id: 2})

 Describe Topping;
 test-1: "it will create an instance of the object Topping" Expect(new Topping("pepperoncini")toEqual(Topping {topping: "pepperoncini"}))